technodelight/magento_custom_reports_example/README.md

         </modules>
     </config>

- In config.xml, we tell Magento's admin router to search the controller first in our module, before Mage_Adminhtml, then add the layout update file for creating the report's user interface.
+ In `config.xml`, we tell Magento's admin router to search the controller first in our module, before `Mage_Adminhtml`, then add the layout update file for creating the report's user interface.

 app/code/local/My/Reports/etc/config.xml